GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/framework/spring/index.md

 # oxd Java Spring

-Use oxd's Java Spring framework library to send users from a Java Spring application to your Gluu Server OpenID Connect Provider (OP) for dynamic enrollment, single sign-on (SSO), strong authentication, and access management policy enforcement.
+Use oxd's Java Spring library to send users from a Spring application to your Gluu Server OpenID Connect Provider (OP) for dynamic enrollment, single sign-on (SSO), strong authentication, and access management policy enforcement.

 !!!
 Note
     You can also refer to the [oxd-java library docs](../languages/java/) for more details on java classes.